WHAT TO DO IN KOTOR – THINGS TO DO AND SEE

 I had named Montenegro the most beautiful country long before I visited.
 And from what I saw, it seems to be a beautiful country full of stunning scenery and cute towns that do not have the price tag of countries like Switzerland or Norway.

-One of the places that contributed to my assumption of Montenegro being the most beautiful place in the world was the little coastal town of Kotor.
+One of the places that contributed to my assumption of Montenegro being the most beautiful place in the world was Kotor’s little coastal town.
 Situated in the southeastern part of the Bay of Kotor beneath Mount Lovcen, this place looks amazing!

-There are even more reasons and so it is no surprise that nowadays, it is probably the most famous tourist destination in Montenegro.
+There are even more reasons, so it is no surprise that it is probably the most famous tourist destination in Montenegro.
 And since the town itself is small in size (with a population of only about 13,000 in total), it can get crowded in the busy months, from May to September.